meanie/meanie/README.md

 meanie create ~/some/path
 ```

-After you've created a new Meanie project, you can install additional Meanie modules as needed with the following command:
+After you've created a new Meanie project, you can install additional Meanie modules as follows:
 ```shell
 # Install a specific Meanie module for the current project
 meanie install fontello